cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 which very large sizes are given can also attempt to exploit integer overflow vulnerabilities.)

+A CBOR decoder by definition only accepts well-formed CBOR, which is the first step to its robustness.
+Input that is not well-formed CBOR causes no further processing from the point where the lack of well-formedness was detected.
+If possible, any data decoded up to this point should have no impact on the application.

+In addition to ascertaining well-formedness, a CBOR decoder may perform validity checks on the CBOR data.
+Alternatively, it can leave those checks to the application using the decoder.
+This choice needs to be clearly documented.
+Beyond the validity at the CBOR level, the application will also need to ascertain that the input is in alignment with the application protocol serialized via CBOR.

+CBOR encoders do not receive input directly from the network and are thus not so directly attackable.
+However, they often have an API that takes input from the next level up in the implementation and may be attacked via that API.
+The design and implementation of that API should assume the behavior of its caller may be based on hostile input or on coding mistakes.
+It should check inputs for buffer overruns, overflow and underflow of integer arithmetic and other such errors aimed to disrupt the encoder.

 Protocols that are used in a security context should be defined in such a way that potential multiple interpretations are reliably reduced to a single one.
-For example, an attacker could make use of duplicate keys in maps or precision issues in numbers to make one decoder base its decisions on a different interpretation than the one that will be used by a second decoder.
+For example, an attacker could make use of invalid input such as duplicate keys in maps, or exploit different precision in processing numbers to make one application base its decisions on a different interpretation than the one that will be used by a second application.
+To facilitate consistent interpretation, encoder and decoder implementations used in such contexts should provide at least one strict mode of operation ({{strict-mode}}).
-To facilitate
-this, encoder and decoder implementations used in such contexts should provide at least one strict mode of operation ({{strict-mode}}).

 --- back